 Upon arrival to their scheduled interview session, interviewees received a study recruitment flyer for review.
 They then entered a classroom where an introductory welcome session presented by the Program Director, Dr. Thomas Pallaria, commenced.
 At the end of this session, the PIs notified the candidates that following their respective interviews, they had the opportunity to voluntarily participate in the study indicated on the flyer in their welcome packet.
 They were notified of the start times which occurred in two different study sessions within each interview block to optimize the ability of students to attend following their interviews.
 As there were two interview days which each where divided into two interview blocks, the total number of study sessions was eight.
-Each study session was allotted fifty-five minutes total, 10 minutes of which was devoted to the administration of the APM-III.
+Each study session was allotted fifty-five minutes total, 10 minutes of which was for to the description of this study and consent process, and the remaining 45 minutes of which was devoted to the administration of the APM-III.
 The morning study session times were 9:30 am to 10:25 am and 11:15 am to 12:10 pm.
 The afternoon study session times were 2:30 pm to 3:25 pm and 4:15 pm to 5:10 pm.

-Students who completed their interview prior to the start of the next available session had the opportunity to interact with other students who volunteered to assist at the Start Nurse Anesthesia interview days.
+Students who completed their interview prior to the start of the next available session had the opportunity to interact with other students who volunteered to assist at the Nurse Anesthesia interview days.
 Once the PIs finished briefly explaining this process, official individual interviews commenced.
 While the interviews were in session, the PIs prepared room 640B, the location of the intervention.